hdlugas/MZsearch/README.md

 2. running spectral library matching to identify compounds based off of their mass spectrometry data
 3. plotting a query spectrum vs a reference spectrum before and after preprocessing transformations.

 These tasks are implemented separately for the cases of (i) GC-MS and (ii) LC-MS data due to the different spectrum preprocessing transformations stemming from a different format in the mass to charge ratios in GC-MS vs LC-MS data.
-To see all parameters for any of the four main scripts (spec_lib_matching_lcms.py, spec_lib_matching_gcms.py, plot_spectra_lcms.py, plot_spectra_gcms.py), run:
+To see all parameters for any of the two main scripts (spec_lib_matching.py, plot_spectra.py), run:
 ```
 python build_library.py -h
-python spec_lib_matching_.py -h
-python spec_lib_matching_.py -h
-python plot_spectra_.py -h
+python spec_lib_matching.py -h
-python plot_spectra_gcms.py -h
+python plot_spectra.py -h
 ```

 <a name="process-data"></a>